Washington Supreme Court tosses out Durkan recall effort

 To merit a recall, the court wrote, the charges against Durkan must allege specific, “substantial conduct clearly amounting to misfeasance, malfeasance or violation of the oath of office.”
 The charges against Durkan, the court said, did not meet that bar.

-The recall effort, led by six Seattle residents, blamed Durkan for Seattle Police’s broad use of tear gas in early June, following widespread protests against police brutality and systemic racism.
+The recall effort, led by six Seattle residents, blamed Durkan for Seattle police’s broad use of tear gas in early June, following widespread protests against police brutality and systemic racism.

 They blamed Durkan for allowing police to use tear gas and other chemical agents during the COVID-19 pandemic and “without concern for the health and well-being of the community.”